 District Agency Compliance

-DSLBD is charged with monitoring goals for District agencies with respect to contracting and procurement goods and services with Small Business Enterprises (SBEs).
-Each agency, including an agency that contracts or procures in whole or in part through the Office of Contracting and Procurement is considered an independent procuring authority, or a government corporation is required to report to the department.
+DSLBD is charged with monitoring goals for District agencies with respect to contracting and procurement of goods and services with Small Business Enterprises (SBEs).
+Each agency, including an agency that contracts or procures in whole or in part through the Office of Contracting and Procurement, is considered an independent procuring authority or a government corporation is required to report to the department.

 DSLBD is also responsible for monitoring both public and private projects and contracts per D.C.
 Official Code § 2-218.46: performance and subcontracting requirements for construction and non-construction contracts; subcontracting plans.

 The government of the District of Columbia requires a “Beneficiary” of all government-assisted contracts to submit certain documents after a contract has been awarded.
 Following receipt of funding or after contract award, Beneficiaries are required to submit quarterly reports and vendor verification forms.